Standard German: Terminology

 In German, Standard German is generally called Hochdeutsch, reflecting the fact that its phonetics are largely those of the High German spoken in the southern uplands and the Alps (including Austria, Switzerland, Liechtenstein and parts of northern Italy as well as southern Germany).
 The corresponding term Low German reflects the fact that these dialects belong to the lowlands stretching towards the North Sea.
 The widespread but mistaken impression that Hochdeutsch is so-called because it is perceived to be "good German" has led to use of the supposedly less judgmental Standarddeutsch ("Standard German"), deutsche Standardsprache ("German standard language").
 On the other hand, the "standard" written languages of Switzerland and Austria have each been codified as standards distinct from that used in Germany.
-For this reason, "Hochdeutsch" or "High German", originally a mere geographic designation, applies unproblematically to Swiss Standard German and Austrian German as well as to German Standard German and may be preferred for that reason.
-A more precise term for the dialects of the Southern part of the German language area is "Upper German" (Oberdeutsch).
+For this reason, "Hochdeutsch" or "High German", originally a mere geographic designation, applies unproblematically to Swiss Standard German and Austrian Standard German as well as to German Standard German and may be preferred for that reason.

 Pluricentricity

-Standard German is pluricentric with different national varieties, namely: German Standard German, Austrian Standard German and Swiss Standard German.
-These varieties of standard German differ only in a few features, mostly in vocabulary and pronunciation, but in some instances of grammar and orthography.
-In formal writing, the differences are minimal to nonexistent; in regards to the spoken language, the different varieties of Standard German are easily recognized by most speakers.
+Since the 1980s, German has widely been considered a pluricentric language with the national standard varieties of German Standard German, Austrian Standard German and Swiss Standard German.
+These varieties of standard German differ above all in vocabulary, pragmatics and pronunciation, but in some instances also in grammar and, in only a handful of cases, in orthography.
+In formal writing, the differences are small; in regards to the spoken language, the different varieties of Standard German are easily recognized by most speakers, as the audio and video samples illustrate.

 These three national standards (German, Austrian and Swiss) have each been adopted by other German-speaking countries and communities as their standard form of German.
 The German standard is applied in Luxembourg, Belgium, and Namibia while the Swiss standard has been adopted in Liechtenstein.

 The variation of the Standard German varieties must not be confused with the variation of the local German dialects.
 Even though the Standard German varieties are to a certain degree influenced by the local dialects, they are very distinct.
 All varieties of Standard German are based on the common tradition of the written German language, whereas the local dialects have their own historical roots that go further back than the unification of the written language, and in the case of Low German, belong to a different language entirely.